msgphp/msgphp/docs/ddd/identities.md

-# Identity
+# Identities

 A domain identity is a composite value of individual identifier values.
-Its usage is to uniquely identity a domain object thus qualifying it an entity object.
+Its usage is to uniquely identify a domain object, and therefor qualifying it an entity object.

 Identifier values can be of any type, e.g. a [domain identifier](identifiers.md), another (foreign) entity object, or any primitive value.